LIFTING SHAME IN OUR PRAYING

 Instead of lifting me away from the uncomfortable side effects, He reminded me of every medication failure I have been through.
-He asked me to remember and lift before Him every time as a child I had sat alone while my mother faced her own medication failures.
+He asked me to remember and lift before Him every time I had sat alone as a child while my mother faced her own medication failures.
 I had thought myself strong enough then to carry those burdens and hurts by myself.
 My mother had often asked for prayer, but how often had I asked for prayer for her?
 How often had I held back from asking for prayer for myself?

 These burdens we carry are too heavy for us to bear alone or to hide away in the recesses of our hearts.
 Jesus wants to uncover our anxieties and show us that He is with us, but He has asked us to be with one another too.

-Carry each other’s burdens, and in this way you will fulfill the law of Christ.
-(Galatians 6:2)
+Carry each other’s burdens, and in this way, you will fulfill the law of Christ.
+Galatians 6:2

 Sometimes our past and our present pain threaten to isolate us: